 Sample preparation for MS

-Mass spectrometry is a strong tool for the analysis of organic compounds, determining the molecular mass and chemical structure of the analyte probes.
-Identifying a protein in proteomic research, detecting genetic targets in genomics or determining pharmacokinetic parameters for drug discovery – the automation of sample preparation increases the throughput and improves the reproducibility for better results.
+Explore the power of mass spectrometry, a formidable tool for analyzing organic compounds, unraveling the molecular mass, and unveiling the chemical structure of analyte probes.
+Whether pinpointing proteins in proteomic research, uncovering genetic targets in genomics, or establishing pharmacokinetic parameters for drug discovery, our automated sample preparation elevates throughput and enhances reproducibility, ensuring superior results for your research endeavors.

 Identify genetic targets by MALDI

-Automated deposition of small volumes onto your sample target removes the bottleneck of manual pipetting.
+Improve your sample preparation process with automated small volume deposition that removes the bottleneck of manual pipetting.

 MALDI-qMSI

-MALDI mass spectrometry imaging is a key technology to analyze the spatial distribution of biomarkers, metabolites, pharmaceuticals and other xenobiotics in tissue sections.
+MALDI mass spectrometry imaging stands as a pivotal technology for unraveling the spatial distribution of biomarkers, metabolites, pharmaceuticals, and xenobiotics in tissue sections.

 Relevant literature